 City of London Drinking Water Refill Points.

-The drinking water refill points provide fresh, clean, safe drinking water to allow everyone the opportunity to top up reusable water bottles and help reduce the need for single use plastic water bottles.
+The drinking water refill points provide drinking water to allow everyone the opportunity to top up reusable water bottles and help reduce the need for single-use plastic water bottles.

 Details of the locations are listed below and you can find them on the link to google maps on the resources page.
-We have also listed them on the national Refill APP where you will also find more than 140 retail outlets in the Square Mile that offer the opportunity to top up your reusable bottle.
+We have also listed them on the national Refill app where you will also find outlets in the Square Mile that offer the opportunity to top up your reusable bottle.

-Bottom Line: Carter Lane Gardens EC4V 5EY close to the City Information Centre where they sell a range of reusable bottles pictured.
-As part of the installation programme we have been out survey the sites finding out about peoples drinking water habits.
-With thanks to Nina Swallow of Nomura (pictured and Hannah Penn of City Corporation for giving there time to ask the questions.
+Bottom line: Carter Lane Gardens, EC4V 5EY close to the City Information Centre where they sell a range of reusable bottles (pictured).
+As part of the installation programme we have surveyed the sites finding out about peoples drinking water habits.
+With thanks to Nina Swallow of Nomura (pictured) and Hannah Penn of the City of London Corporation for giving their time to ask the questions.